gabba43/PiratePC/README.md

 # PiratePC
 A fully automated stream/music player, sound processor, web stream & MPX generator for radio purposes - using ONLY FFmpeg and mpxgen.
+CLI only - running in a Tmux terminal via SSH or locally.

-I'll soon add an installation script that does all the work below automatically on Debian/Ubuntu based systems.
+**I'll soon add an installation script that does all the work below automatically on Debian/Ubuntu based systems.**

  Features:
 - Tmux terminal that runs in the background so that the SSH connection can be closed (reconnecting to the terminal possible)
+- Tries to connect to a web stream: If successful, the stream is processed if desired and multiplexed (5 connection attempts with a 3 second break inbetween)
 - Restart the script/try to reconnect to the web stream by pressing "x"
-- Tries to connect to a web stream: If successful, the stream is processed if desired and multiplexed (5 connection attempts with a 3 second break inbetween)
 - 4 modes:
-    “webstream”           = Webstream capture + FFmpeg fallback (default) “auto”                = FFmpeg fallback only (full auto mode) “soundcard”           = Capture sound card only (ALSA) “soundcard+fallback”  = Capture sound card (ALSA) + FFmpeg fallback
+    “webstream”           = Webstream capture + FFmpeg fallback (default)
+    “auto”                = FFmpeg fallback only (full auto mode)
+    “soundcard”           = Capture sound card only (ALSA)
+    “soundcard+fallback”  = Capture sound card (ALSA) + FFmpeg fallback

 - Custom fallback audio player using ONLY FFmpeg: Automatic creation of playlists using a specified folder containing audio files AND/OR .m3u/.m3u8 files, streaming the signal to an Icecast server
 - Playback of jingles in a separate folder every X songs with a shorter, customizable crossfade